hankyang94/teaser_fpfh_threedmatch_python/readme.md

 5. **Robust global registration using TEASER++**

 Now it is time to show the power of TEASER++ [4].
-We feed all these putative correspondences to TEASER++ and let TEASER++ compute a transformation to align the corresponding points.
-Note that TEASER++ is a correspondence-based algorithm and it takes two numpy arrays of equal number of columns, $3 \times N$, where $N$ is the number of matches (not number of points in the original point clouds).
-Column $i$ of the first array corresponds to the column $i$ of the second array.
+We feed all putative correspondences to TEASER++ and let TEASER++ compute a transformation to align the corresponding points. **Note that TEASER++ is a correspondence-based algorithm and it takes two numpy arrays of equal number of columns**, 3 x N, where N is the number of matches (not number of points in the original point clouds).
+Column i of the first array (a 3D point) corresponds to column i of the second array (another 3D point).
 ```python
 # robust global registration using TEASER++
 NOISE_BOUND = VOXEL_SIZE